 high blood pressure, or heart problems.

-If you’re taking medicines that lower blood sugar, talk to your healthcare provider before using ginseng.
+If you’re taking medicines that lower blood sugar, talk with your healthcare provider before using ginseng.
 It may lower your blood sugar too much.

 There are no other known food or medicine interactions with ginseng.